It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 Thanks for taking my call, Rush.

-I'm a big fan, been a listener since just prior to Gulf War One.
+I'm a big fan, been a listener since just prior to Gulf War I.

-Um I think the pres the tone and tenor of the President's news conference uh will illustrate the point I'm about to make, which as a conservative I don't make with any kind of glee.
+I think the tone and tenor of the president's news conference will illustrate the point I'm about to make, which as a conservative, I don't make with any kind of glee.

-I think this election uh kind of sounds the death knull for conservatism as a viable political ideology, And here's why I'm saying that.
+I think this election kind of sounds a death knull for conservatism as a viable political ideology, and here's why I'm saying that.

-When they do that, the center will go left, and ostensibly, conservatism will lose its any kind of voice in the public uh political arena.
+When they do that, the center will go left, and ostensibly, conservatism will lose any kind of voice in the public political arena.

 I don't see it that way.

-In fact, CNN, uh some infobabe on CNN uh a few minutes ago said, for the first time, for the first time, is Bush listening.
+In fact, CNN, some info babe on CNN a few minutes ago said, for the first time, for the first time, is Bush listening?

 So it's working from the White House standpoint.

-They're getting they're getting sympathy and they're getting compassionate reporting and they're they've they've they want to turn the boat around.
+They're getting sympathy and they're getting compassionate reporting and they want to turn the boat around.

 They want to go back to Crawford with their 68% approval number.

-I don't think Reagan was as much concerned with it uh as uh as as most presidents are.
+I don't think Reagan was as much concerned with it as most presidents are.

-Uh in terms of of uh of of uh the conservative movement uh look at without elected conservatism at the top, without elected conservative leadership leadership somewhere, yeah, we we we do run a risk of uh of being deluded.
+In terms of the conservative movement, look at without elected conservatism at the top, without elected conservative leadership, leadership somewhere, we do run a risk of being deluded.

-What what counters that is that the people of this country are basically conservative.
+What counters that is that the people of this country are basically conservative.

-Look at I just cited an exit poll in which the voters who voted yesterday th think by an eleven percent margin that the Republican Party is the party of big government.
+Look at, I just cited an exit poll in which the voters who voted yesterday think by an 11% margin that the Republican Party is the party of big government.

 Because guess who's been running a show for six years with a brand new entitlement and all this brand new spending?